mkoryak/floatThead/README.md

 -  Does not float the footer
 -  Does not let you lock the first column like in excel
 -  **Safari and mobile safari are not supported**.
 It might work, or it [might not](https://github.com/mkoryak/floatThead/issues/108), depending on your markup and safari version.
 -  RTL is not really supported - it might work in overflow scrolling more, if you are lucky.
 Expects `dir` on `html` element.
+-  Layout issues resulting from document zoom not being 100% are not supported.

 Common Pitfalls